 What to keep in mind

-• 4:5 performs better than square video in feed because it takes up more space
+- 4:5 performs better on the Instagram app than square video in feed because it takes up more space

-• Reels and Stories require vertical video to look native, and Stories have a limited video duration of maximum two minutes
+- Reels and Stories require vertical video to look native, and the same goes for Instagram live video.
+Stories have a limited video duration of maximum two minutes

-• Reels are the main discovery format, so prioritize vertical video when possible
+- Reels are the main discovery format, so prioritize vertical video when possible to appear in the dedicated Reels tab

-For X video, I usually recommend square (1:1) or vertical (9:16) formats for in-feed video content.
-They take up more space on mobile and are easier to watch without turning the device.
+For X video, I usually recommend square (1:1) or vertical (9:16) formats for in-feed video ads and content.
+These formats help you upload videos that take up more space on mobile and deliver better video quality across both the web and iOS platforms.

-That matters because 4 out of 5 user sessions on X include watching video, and video views are growing at 35% year over year.
+That matters because users watch videos constantly on X, with 4 out of 5 sessions including video.
 If your format doesn’t fit the feed, you’re losing attention before the content even starts.

-X supports multiple video aspect ratios, but not all of them perform equally well.
+X supports multiple video dimensions and formats, but not all of them perform equally well.
+To post high quality Twitter videos, you need to understand the platform’s limits around resolution, file size, and playback.

 Key formats to know